Welcome!

-Welcome!
-I am Manon, a social choice theorist (that is, an applied mathematician that models decision-making with probability and statistics).
-I research governance (the art of accomodating a potentially irreconcilable plurality of views) in the context of human and AI decision-making.
+I am Manon, a social choice theorist — an applied mathematician that models decision-making with probability and statistics — and aspiring philosopher.
+I model multi-agent mechanisms designed to promote expertise and/or the robust representation of a plurality of perspectives in groups of humans, LLMs, recommender systems and democratic institutions.

 I graduated from MIT in 2023 with a PhD in Social and Engineering Systems and Statistics.
-My thesis focused on Diversity and Expertise in Representative Governance.
-I joined the Fundamental AI Research Lab at Meta in September 2024 after leading the research portfolio in AI and Democracy for the Harvard Berkman Klein Center for Internet and Society.
+My thesis provided mathematical models of and philosophical reflections on the interplay between Diversity and Expertise in Representative Governance.
+I joined the Fundamental AI Research Lab (FAIR) at Meta after leading the research portfolio in AI and Democracy for the Harvard Law School's Berkman Klein Center for Internet and Society.
+Before that, I was a Democracy Doctoral Fellow in political philosophy at the Harvard Kennedy School's Ash Center for Democratic Innovations

-Previously, I was a Democracy Doctoral Fellow at the Harvard Kennedy School, a co-organizer of the Civic Participation working group for MD4SG, and I worked at Palantir, the Center for Strategic and International Studies, and the Nokia Bell Labs.
+I worked at Palantir, the Responsible AI Institute, the Center for Strategic and International Studies, and the Bell Labs.

 Highlights